Pressure at work: The unavoidable impact of background sounds on human cognitive tasks

 In our working routine, we are increasingly exposed to interfering noise created by colleagues and all kind of noisy devices.
 The trend to open working and learning environments, meant to ease interaction with and stimulate communication between employees, comes with clear acoustic consequences: The lack of sound blocking walls makes it more difficult for the individual to shield her/his ears from sound sources in the environment.
 And what is considered a stimulating auditory environment for mechanical routine work becomes a stressor and performance cost factor for most tasks requiring concentration, focus and attention.

-In this research meet, the interaction between sound and cognitive processes was described and discussed based on current understanding within cognitive and environmental psychology.
-Two pitches introduced ongoing field research about the interaction between background sound and human tasks in open learning environments and in hospitals.
+In this research meet, the interaction between sound and cognitive processes will be described and discussed based on current understanding within cognitive and environmental psychology.
+Furthermore, two shorter pitches will introduce ongoing field research about the interaction between background sound and human tasks in open learning environments and in hospitals.

-This event was chaired by Prof. Dr. Armin Kohlrausch, Human Technology Interaction, TU Eindhoven.
+This event is chaired by Prof. Dr. Armin Kohlrausch, Human Technology Interaction, TU Eindhoven.

 - Irrelevant speech and cognition